 - Learn to identify invasive species that are a threat to Ontario.

-- Dispose your bait at least 30 m away from the shore.
-It’s illegal to release your bait or dump the contents of your bait bucket anywhere near the water.
+- Dispose of your bait at least 30 m away from the shore.

-- If you think you’ve seen an invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or visit the EDDMapS Ontario website to report a sighting.
+If you think you’ve seen an invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or visit EDDMapS to report a sighting.